-array_merge() does not accept unknown named parameters
+array_merge() does not accept unknown named parameters¶

-array_merge() accepts one parameter, called $arrays.
+.
 In fact, it is a variadic parameter, so this parameter may be repeated as needed.
 Yet, there is only one name for it.

-When using array_merge() with a variadic argument, PHP tries to match the keys of the array with the parameters, and in this case, fails for all but one: $arrays.
+When using array_merge() with a variadic argument, PHP tries to match the keys of the array with the parameters, and in this case, fails for all but one: $arrays

 The solution is to spread the array, after removing the string keys: with integer keys, PHP will not check the names.